icinganalysis/icinganalysis.github.io/content/NACA icing conferences.md

 of aircraft ice protection systems.

 Although this occurred after the NACA era, there was still significant NACA influence.
-The first two presentations were by NACA authors, and recapped NACA research:
+The first two presentations were by former NACA authors, and recapped NACA research:

 - Review of Icing Criteria; William Lewis